orangemug/git-deploy/README.md

 git-cmd --branches --tags "git-deploy check; npm build; git-deploy push"
 ```

-We first run `git-deploy check` to see if it's a candiate for deploy.
+We first run `git-deploy check` to see if it's a candidate for deploy.
 Then we run the the build process and push the resulting files.

-**Note:** This will need some tweeking if your build command or build file location has changed throughout time.
+**Note:** This will need some tweaking if your build command or build file location has changed throughout time.

 ## Notes